MewsSystems/gitbook-connector-api/operations/restrictions.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.
 Use of this operation must be enabled per enterprise.
 Please contact the Technical Partner Support team in order to enable it.

-Adds new restrictions with the specified conditions.
-For improved efficiency, multiple similar restrictions will be merged into a single restriction - see [Merging algorithm](#merging-algorithm).
-A quota of 150000 restrictions per service applies, although it is unlikely to be exceeded because of the [Merging algorithm](#merging-algorithm).
+Deletes restrictions that exactly the conditions.
+The clear algorithm is as follows:

+- A. If no interval is supplied

 ### Merging algorithm